TeaPartyCrypto/Tea/README.md

 </p>

-### Design
+## Design

+`TeaParty` operates

-`tea` was elected to be designed as a desktop application over a hosted web service in order to provide users with the most control, safety, privacy, and security, while interacting with the marketplace.
+`tea` was elected to be designed as a desktop application over a hosted web service in order to provide users with the most control, safety, privacy, and security, while interacting with the marketplace. (**Note** Although `tea` is packaged as a desktop application, it does not have to run on your local desktop!
+In fact it is quite happy living on a remote server.)

 `tea` works by first checking for a local [NKN](https://nkn.org/) wallet, `wallet`, file and begins listing to this address.
 If this file does not exist, a new account is created for the user. (**NOTE** This file, `wallet`, is very imporant and should be treated as any other wallet or private key.
-Do not delete, move, or alter this file while you have open or pending trades)
+Do not delete, move, or alter this file while you have open or pending trades as your NKN public address is how `party` talks to your `tea` client.)

-After starting the NKN connection, `tea` also begins serving the static assets located at `cmd/kodata` (our React application) while expoing several API endpoints for the user to interact with.
+After starting the NKN connection, `tea` also begins serving the static assets located at `cmd/kodata` (our React application) while expoing several API endpoints for the user to interact with `Party`

+`tea` is now at your disposal!

 ## Getting Started

+Here are a few things you can currently do with `tea`:

+* Browse the marketplace.
+* Create new orders.
+* View acquired Private Keys.
+* Remove acquired Private Keys from the local filesystem.
+* Interact with the `TeaParty` smart contract to pay for transaction fees, currently set @ 1 MO/ Transaction. ( **NOTE:** ALL MO Accounts with a balance over 17k have FREE access to Buy and Sell with `TeaParty`)

 ### Start `tea` from a release